-EdgeConnect for Kubernetes Automation
+EdgeConnect for Kubernetes Connector

 Prerequisites

-Role-based Access Control Setup for EdgeConnect
+Role-based access control setup for EdgeConnect

-All requests from the Kubernetes Automation workflow actions are sent via EdgeConnect to the Kubernetes API server.
+All requests from the Kubernetes Connector workflow actions are sent via EdgeConnect to the Kubernetes API server.
 You can use Kubernetes Role-based access control (RBAC) to control what actions are allowed in the workflow.

 This guide walks you through a setup that allows listing pods in your workflow: